anatoliifrolov/postgres-cxx-client/README.md

 ### What to include

-The library provides an all-in-one header file `#include <postgres/Postgres.h>`, the one with forward declarations `#include <postgres/Fwd.h>`, and also every class that is a part of a public API has its own header which you can include.
+The library provides the all-in-one header file "postgres/Postgres.h", the one with forward declarations - "postgres/Fwd.h", and also every class that is a part of a public API has its own header which you can include.
-It is strongly discouraged to declare any of the library types in your project code.
+It is strongly discouraged to declare any of the library types in your project's code.
-Include "Fwd.h" instead when you need just a declaration, say in a function signature.
+Include the "postgres/Fwd.h" instead when you need just a declaration, say in a function signature.
-If compilation time is not a paramount concern use "Postgres.h", otherwise include only needed files from "postgres" directory.
+If compilation time is not a paramount concern use the "postgres/Postgres.h" in implementation, otherwise include only needed files from the "postgres" directory.
-The examples in this document include "Postgres.h" for brevity.
+The examples in this document use the "postgres/Postgres.h" for brevity.

 <a name="configuring"/>